oracle/ojdbc-extensions/ojdbc-provider-aws/README.md

 The SEPS Wallet Provider provides Oracle JDBC with a username and password managed by the AWS Secrets Manager service, where the base64 encoding of a Secure External Password Store (SEPS) wallet file is stored as a secret.
-This is a [Resource Provider](https://docs.oracle.com/en/database/oracle/oracle-database/23/jajdb/oracle/jdbc/spi/OracleResourceProvider.html) identified by the name `ojdbc-provider-aws-secretsmanager-seps`.
+This is a [Resource Provider](https://docs.oracle.com/en/database/oracle/oracle-database/23/jajdb/oracle/jdbc/spi/OracleResourceProvider.html) identified by the name `ojdbc-provider-aws-secrets-manager-seps`.

 - The SEPS wallet securely stores encrypted database credentials, including the username, password, and connection strings.
   These credentials can be stored as default values, such as **oracle.security.client.default_username** and **oracle.security.client.default_password**,